What Causes Snoring?

 • Morning headaches

-While OSA may affect anyone, it is most commonly seen in older males.
+While OSA may affect anyone, it's most commonly seen in older males.
 On a global scale, experts estimate that 1.35 billion people around the world between the ages of 30 and 69 experience mild to severe types of OSA.
 However, many cases go undiagnosed.

 Although anyone may experience snoring, the chances increase with excess weight.
 As weight increases, more fat can accumulate in the neck region, which expands the size of the neck.
 This additional pressure may contribute to the airway becoming narrow or blocked.